 Can Costco Travel Really Save You on Your Next Disney Trip?

-You've been dreaming about that magical Disney vacation, the castle, the fireworks, Mickey ears for the whole family.
-But then you see the price tag and suddenly you're questioning whether dreams really do come true!
-That's when a friend mentions they booked through Costco Travel and saved a bundle.
-Wait, the same place you buy bulk toilet paper and giant jars of mayo sells Disney vacations?
+If you’re like me and dream about that magical Disney vacation, the castle, the fireworks, Mickey ears for the whole family.
+But then you see the price tag and suddenly you're questioning you can actually afford the trip.
+That's when you remember your friend used Costco Travel to book their Disney trip and they had an amazing time!
+You might be thinking, wait, the same place you buy bulk toilet paper and giant jars of mayo sells Disney vacations?
 Yep, and thousands of families swear by it!

-But here's the million-dollar question (or should we say the several-thousand-dollar question): Can Costco Travel actually save you money on your Disney trip, or is it just another middleman complicating your magical plans?
-Let's pull back the curtain and find out exactly what you're getting, and what you're giving up, when you book the Mouse through the warehouse!
+But here's the million-dollar question (or should I say the several-thousand-dollar question), Can Costco Travel actually save you money on your Disney trip, or is it just another middleman complicating your magical plans?
+I’m going to pull back the curtain and show you exactly what you're getting, and what you're giving up, when you book the Mouse through the warehouse!

 First, What Is Costco Travel?

-Before we dive into the nitty-gritty, let's clear up what Costco Travel actually is.
+Before I tell you all about Costco, let's clear up what Costco Travel actually is.
 It's not some sketchy third-party website trying to sell you fake tickets.
 Costco Travel is the official vacation arm of Costco Wholesale, and it's been around for years helping members book everything from Caribbean cruises to European river tours.

 For Disney specifically, Costco Travel packages typically bundle together hotel accommodations with multi-day theme park tickets.
 Think of it as a one-stop shop where you pick your resort, choose your ticket length, and boom, you've got a vacation package.
 The packages work for both Walt Disney World in Florida and Disneyland in California, though availability can vary.

-Here's what makes it different from booking directly with Disney: Costco negotiates rates in bulk and passes some of those savings along to members.
-Plus, they throw in extras that Disney doesn't typically offer when you book direct!
-I love that Costco Travel is giving families another great option to explore.
+Here's what makes it different from booking directly with Disney, Costco negotiates rates in bulk and passes some of those savings along to members.
+Plus, they throw in extras that Disney doesn't typically offer when you book through them!
+I love that Disney Costco Travel is giving families another great option to explore!

 The Real Savings

-Okay, time for the stuff you actually care about—how much cash are we talking here?
+Okay, time for the stuff you actually care about, how much cash are we talking here?
+I’ve found a couple different packages examples to give you an idea of your potential savings!

-When comparing identical packages for Walt Disney World, the savings can be legit.
-One real-world example from 2024 showed a family saving $497.36 on a five-night stay at Disney's Animal Kingdom Villas with five-day park hopper tickets for two adults.
+When comparing identical packages for Costco Walt Disney World, the savings can be legit!
+The first example is from 2024, a family saved $497.36 on a five-night stay at Disney's Animal Kingdom Villas with five-day park hopper tickets for two adults.
 That's not chump change!

-Another comparison found that a five-night package at the Walt Disney World Dolphin with five-day park hopper tickets for two adults and two kids cost $3,452.89 through Costco, while booking the hotel and tickets separately would've run $4,501.34, that's over $1,000 in savings!
+The second I found is a five-night package at the Walt Disney World Dolphin with five-day park hopper tickets for two adults and two kids cost $3,452.89 through Costco, while booking the hotel and tickets separately would've run $4,501.34, that's over $1,000 in savings!

-But here's where it gets tricky.
+Here's where it kind of gets tricky.
 The savings aren't universal.
-Some travelers report finding better deals by booking room-only reservations during Disney's discount periods and purchasing tickets separately through authorized resellers like Undercover Tourist.
+Some people report finding better deals by booking room-only reservations during Disney's discount periods and purchasing tickets separately through authorized resellers like Undercover Tourist.
 It really depends on when you're traveling and which resort you're eyeing.
+Always make sure and do your homework before purchasing!

 Costco has had a rocky relationship with Disneyland lately.
-Throughout 2025, they offered some stellar deals on Disneyland tickets, like a three-day park hopper with Lightning Lane Multi Pass for $449.99, compared to $601 if purchased directly.
+Throughout 2025, they offered some stellar deals on Disneyland tickets, like a three-day park hopper with Lightning Lane Multi Pass for $449.99, compared to $601 if purchased directly from Disney.
 That package also included a $30 Disney dining card, making the value even sweeter!

 However, in early January 2026, Costco abruptly pulled Disneyland ticket sales from warehouses and halted new resort package bookings.
 As of now, Costco Travel isn't accepting new Disneyland reservations, though they're still servicing existing bookings.
-The company hasn't officially announced whether Disney packages will return, leaving many Disneyland-bound families disappointed.
+The company hasn't officially announced whether Disney packages will return, leaving many Disneyland fans disappointed.

-The bottom line?
-If Costco has Disney World packages available for your dates, you'll often save between $300-$1,000 compared to booking separately, especially for moderate to deluxe resorts.
+So, if Costco has Disney World packages available for your dates, you'll often save between $300-$1,000 compared to booking separately, especially for moderate to deluxe resorts.
 But you need to do the math for your specific trip.
 I love seeing real families actually pull off their Disney dreams because they saved this way!
+When you get it right you save a ton of money!

 What's Actually Included in Costco Disney Packages

-Let's break down what you get when you book a Disney vacation through Costco versus going directly through Disney or using a specialized Disney travel agent.
+I’ll break down what you get when you book a Disney vacation through Costco versus going directly through Disney, using an authorized seller or a Disney travel agent.
+The extras alone are worth it!

 Standard Inclusions